backdrop-contrib/devel/README.txt

 summary includes how many times each query was executed on a page (shouldn't run same query multiple times), and how long each query took (short is good - use cache for complex queries).

+ It also
+ - writes a log of template files which may be used on current page
+ - a block for running custom PHP on a pge
+ - a block for quickly accessing devel pages
+ - a block for masquerading as other users (useful for testing)
+ - reports memory usage at bottom of page

+ This module is safe to use on a production site.
+Just be sure to only grant 'access development information' permission to developers.

 Also a dpr() function is provided, which pretty prints arrays and strings.
 Useful during development.
 Many other nice functions like dsm(), dvm(), ...